 Instructions

-- Set your oven to the lowest temperature (mine is 175°F) and line a cookie baking sheet with parchment paper.
+- Preheat your oven to its lowest possible temperature (mine is 175°F).
+Line a cookie baking pan with parchment paper.

 Video